damianhakert/damianhakert.github.io/source/_posts/2015-10-22-gitlab-8-1-released.markdown

 [from Amsterdam](https://about.gitlab.com/2015/10/14/gitlab-oscon-challenge-2015/).

-The design, CI integration and many features have been improved, speed up and had their design, color and functionality tweaked.
+The design, CI integration and many features have been improved, speed up and had their design, colors and functionality tweaked.

 GitLab now consists of [20,000 commits](https://gitlab.com/gitlab-org/gitlab-ce/commits/master)!
 This is a great milestone.
 With every release of GitLab, new people from